Brankale/DAT-o-MATIC-ROM-Dump-Checker/README.md

-# Nintendo DS ROMs CRC Checker
+# DAT-o-MATIC ROM Dump Checker
- Check if your NDS roms are good or bad dumps.
-In theory it should support also other types of roms but in practise i don't know.
+ Check if your collection of roms contains bad dumps.
+ Currently only Nintendo DS roms are officially supported but it's should be possible to check other types of roms.

  This program makes use of [DAT-o-MATIC](https://datomatic.no-intro.org/index.php?page=download&s=64) lists for CRCs checks.